bgachara/bgachara.github.io/posts/pl.md

     i.e at some point during the execution the specification allows the program to choose what to do next.
   - During execution, this choice is made by a part of the runtime called the scheduler.
   - Non-determinism is observable if a user can see different results from executions that start at the same internal configuration.
+  - Typical effect is race condition, happens when timing affects the choice made by the scheduler.
+  - Observable non-determinism should be supported only if its expressive power is needed, i.e concurrent programming.
 - Named State
+  - Ability to remember information or more precisely to store a sequence of values in time.
+  - It's expressive power is strongly influenced by the paradigm that contains it.
+  - Axes of expressiveness, state is named or unnamed, deterministic or non-deterministic and sequential or concurrent, giving 8 combinations.

+- Pick paradigm with just the right concepts.
+Too few and programs become complicated, Too many and reasoning becomes complicated.